hoang-tran/hoang-tran.github.io/_drafts/how-to-unit-test-your-realm-database-layer.md

 Again, the `personAddress` and `personHeight` are just some constants defined elsewhere.

-# 2. Testing Realm transactions:
+# 2. Testing CRUD operations:

 ## 2.1.
 Create: